-Monitor blood glucose to detect hypo- and hyperglycaemia, then treat/manage as appropriate.
+- Monitor blood glucose to detect hypo- and hyperglycaemia, then treat/manage as appropriate. - Refer to Diabetes Educator or General Practitioner for regular review.

-Alternatives to restraint
+Alternatives to restrictive practice (restraint)

-- Responsive behaviours should be investigated, and reversible causes of these behaviours (for example, delirium) should be treated. - Respond to the resident's behaviour and understand the cause, rather than attempting to control it. - Bedside rails should not be used to prevent falls because they are associated with increased fall injuries.
+- Responsive behaviours should be investigated, and reversible causes of these behaviours (for example, delirium) should be treated. - Implement a Behaviour Support Plan (BSP). - Respond to the resident's behaviour, consistent with the BSP, and understand the cause rather than attempting to control it. - Bedside rails are a mechanical restraint and do not prevent falls.
+Bed rails are associated with increased fall injuries. - Use of any restrictive practice increases the risk of falls and should be avoided.